-- With guidance from BC First Nations and Indigenous women, develop a clear and accessible complaint process that is an Independent Indigenous-led Complaints Body to address the overrepresentation of Indigenous children and youth in care in BC related to social workers' actions. - o With guidance from Indigenous women, establish the complaint process to include addressing false accusations made against Indigenous families by social workers and examine the negative consequences such accusations have on Indigenous children, youth, and families. - Ensure there are safeguards in place (UNDRIP/DRIPA etc.) to imbed fairness and cultural competency when dealing with complaints involving families impacted by social worker misconduct. - o In collaboration with Indigenous women, evaluate the impact the Independent Indigenous-led Complaints Body has on effectiveness and positively influence relationships between social workers and Indigenous communities.
+- Complaints Body to address the overrepresentation of Indigenous children and youth in care in BC related to social workers' actions. - With guidance from BC First Nations and Indigenous women, establish the complaint process to include addressing false accusations made against Indigenous families by social workers and examine the negative consequences such accusations have on Indigenous children, youth, and families. - Ensure there are safeguards in place (UNDRIP/DRIPA etc.) to embed fairness and cultural competency when dealing with complaints involving families impacted by social worker misconduct. - In collaboration with BC First Nations and Indigenous women, evaluate the impact the Independent Indigenous-led Complaints Body has on effectiveness and positively influencing relationships between social workers and Indigenous communities. - E. Indigenous Rights-Based Approach in Child Wellbeing:19 BCFNJC, BC, and Canada will assess how Indigenous legal principles and rights-based frameworks can be applied to develop culturally appropriate supports when Indigenous families engage with Child Wellbeing Services. - Development of a Child Wellbeing specific Gladue framework including a culturally grounded evaluation framework to ensure effectiveness and positive impact. - All assessments will include consideration of intergenerational trauma because of colonialism and an Indigenous-led healing and support plan with commitment to provide appropriate resources to keep the family unit together and adequately supported. - Working with Nations who have jurisdiction over the rights of their children to establish protocols that reflect the lived experiences of Indigenous peoples in protection of children and youth. - Pilot of Child Wellbeing specific Gladue Framework with Gladue report healing plans replacing social worker created family plans which are guided by colonial standardized decision-making tools.

-First Nations Court
+12. First Nations Courts

-Objective: In alignment with and expansion of Strategy 12, expanding access to and function of First Nations Court across BC to support the healing and rehabilitation of Indigenous women, girls, and 2S+.
+Objective: In alignment with and expansion of Strategy 12, expanding access to and function of First Nations Courts across BC to support the healing and rehabilitation of Indigenous women, girls, and 2SLGBTQIA+.